Updated March 2025

 •Type II (silver, brass, with focus tab)

-I used the type I since the type II wasn’t released at the time, but if I bought this lens again I would get the type II for its focus tab and simpler appearance.
+The version I bought was the type I, since the type II wasn’t released until years later, but if I bought this lens again I would get the type II for its focus tab and simpler appearance.

 Size and handling

 Also great.
-It’s marginally bigger than the 21mm f/4, and significantly smaller than any of the other 21mm options for digital Leica.
+It’s marginally bigger than the 21mm f/4, and significantly smaller than any of the other digital-compatible 21mm options.
 This is an ideal ultra-wide for travel.

 Voigtlander 21/3.5 on Leica M10 with UV filter